 In case you are bitten, you must remove the tick as soon as possible.

-To remove a tick attached to your skin, use fine forceps like tweezers.
-Avoid using your fingers or fingernails, because you could crush the tick and favour transmission of the bacteria responsible for Lyme disease.
+To remove a tick attached to your skin, use a tick remover or tweezers.
+Avoid using your fingers or fingernails.

 Steps for removing a tick

 Grasp the tick with tweezers as close as possible to the skin.
-Avoid pressing on the insect’s abdomen since that increases the risk of transmitting the infection.
+Avoid pressing on the insect’s abdomen.
+It increases the risk of transmitting the bacteria responsible for Lyme disease.

-Pull the tick gently, but firmly and continuously, without turning it or crushing it, so that you remove the entire tick without breaking it.
+Pull the tick gently, but firmly and continuously, without turning it or crushing it, to allow the entire tick to be removed without breaking it.
 If the tick’s head stays implanted in the skin, you may then be able to remove it delicately with tweezers.
+If you are using a tick remover, follow the manufacturer’s instructions.
 If you cannot remove the head, leave it in place and let the skin heal.

 Place the tick removed from the skin in a container that closes tightly, such as an empty pill container.
-Mark the location of the bite and the date of removal of the tick on the container and store it in the fridge.
-The tick could be useful if you go see a doctor.
+Mark part of the body that was bitten and the date the tick was removed and store it in the refrigerator.
+The tick could be useful if you need to see a doctor.

 After removing the tick, clean your skin with soap and water, and wash your hands thoroughly.